FOREX-Dollar near one-week high on expectation of hawkish Fed | Business

 FOREX-Dollar near one-week high on expectation of hawkish Fed

+"We have a decent long dollar position based on what we expect the Fed to do," said Charles Diebel, head of fixed income at Mediolanum International Funds.
+POLICY DECISIONS

-The Fed's two-day meeting starting later on Tuesday headlines a string of policy decisions this week, from central banks such as the European Central Bank, Bank of England, the Swiss National Bank and the Bank of Japan.
-But while money markets price good odds of a Fed rate hike by June, no moves are expected any time soon from the ECB, BOJ or SNB, while the Omicron threat could force the BoE to postpone a rate hike until February.
+The Fed's two-day meeting starting later on Tuesday headlines a string of policy decisions this week from the European Central Bank, Bank of England, the Swiss National Bank, the Bank of Japan and others.
+But while money markets price good odds of a Fed rate hike by June, no moves are expected any time soon from the ECB, BOJ or SNB, while the Omicron threat could force the BoE to postpone a rate hike.

-There is a high bar for the Fed to surprise hawkishly, but even if it met expectations "they are still streets ahead of the ECB", analysts at Westpac told clients, adding they considered dollar index pullbacks into the mid-95 level as a "buy".
-The euro firmed 0.3% to $1.1319 after touching a one-week low of $1.12605 overnight.
+There is a high bar for the Fed to surprise hawkishly, but "they are still streets ahead of the ECB", analysts at Westpac wrote, telling clients dollar index pullbacks into the mid-95 level were a "buy".
+The euro firmed 0.2% to $1.1309 after touching a one-week low of $1.12605 overnight.
 Germany's Ifo institute on Tuesday predicted the German economy to shrink by 0.5% quarter-on-quarter in the final three months of this year and to stagnate in the first three months of next year.

 The dollar was little changed at 113.520 yen, though sterling rose 0.3% after data showed employers hired a record number of staff in November.
 That keeps alive chances of a Thursday rate hike, Asher said.